acwilsondev/acwilsondev-site/content/pricing.md

 ## A Transparent Approach to Pricing

 I believe in complete transparency when it comes to project costs.
 This pricing structure is designed to provide you with clear expectations about investment levels for different project scopes.
-Rather than hiding costs or surprising you with unexpected fees, I've outlined distinct tiers base
+Rather than hiding costs or surprising you with unexpected fees, I've outlined distinct tiers based on project complexity and features required.

+### Why This Approach?

+Traditional software development pricing often involves:
+- Vague estimates that lead to scope creep
+- Hourly billing that incentivizes longer development times
+- Hidden costs that emerge late in the project lifecycle

+My value-based pricing structure addresses these issues by focusing on deliverables rather than time spent.
+You'll know upfront what features and level of complexity each tier includes, making budgeting more predictable and allowing for better project planning.

+All projects include:
+- Direct communication throughout the development process
+- Comprehensive documentation
+- Knowledge transfer to ensure your team can maintain the solution
+- Post-launch support period

+Whether you need a simple MVP or an enterprise-grade application, these tiers provide a starting point for our discussion about your specific needs.

 ## Project Pricing Tiers